sciatta/light/README.md

-# light
+# Rainbow
-Light is a RPC framework which is easy to use, java based and open source.
+Rainbow is a RPC framework which is easy to use, java based and open source.